unoplatform/uno.extensions/doc/Reactive/Reactive.md

 # Reactive
 ## Concept

-When we are asynchronously loading a data, the standard pattern is to use a `Task<T>`.
-A _task_ represents a data that will be available in the future:
+When asynchronously loading a data, the standard pattern is to use a `Task<T>`.
+A _task_ represents data which  will be available in the future:
 ```csharp
 public async Task<decimal> GetShippingCost(CancellationToken ct)
 {